richardeschloss/nuxt-socket-io-docs/content/en/configuration.md

 The format of each entry in mutations or actions can be:
 * A single name string - the event name acts as the mutation/action
 * A string with a double-dashed arrow - the left side of the arrow is the event name, the right side is the mutation/action
-* An object - the object key is the event, the value is the muation/action

 The format of each entry in emitbacks is the nearly the same, except if uusing the arrow format, it's flipped, and the left side of the arrow will be the event to emit back, the right side will be the state.